warent/proposal-optional-assignment-operators/README.md

 * Wyatt Arent ([github](https://github.com/warent), [linkedin](https://www.linkedin.com/in/warent/), [hacker news](https://news.ycombinator.com/user?id=warent))

 ## Overview and motivation
-When a variable exists but it's truthiness is unknown, it is standard to utilize short-circuit logic to set the variable.
+When a variable exists but its truthiness is unknown, it is standard to utilize short-circuit logic to set the variable.
 ```javascript
 // Greets a person.
 If no name is assigned, rename to "stranger"
 function greet(people) {